Prof. Dr. Claudia Höbartner

 In 2008 she joined the Max Planck Institute for Biophysical Chemistry in Göttingen as a Max Planck research group leader.
 In 2014 she was appointed professor at the Faculty of Chemistry at Georg August University Göttingen.

-Since July 2017, she is professor at the Institute of Organic Chemistry at the University of Würzburg.
-Her major research interests include the biomolecular chemistry of natural nucleic acid modifications and of synthetic functional nucleic acids, with a particular focus on catalytic DNA (deoxyribozymes).
-Since 2016 her research is funded by an ERC consolidator grant.
+Since July 2017, she is professor of Organic Chemistry at the Institute of Organic Chemistry at the University of Würzburg.
+Her major research interests include the (bio)molecular chemistry of natural and synthetic nucleic acid modifications, and the in vitro selection, structural and mechanistic characterization and appliation of functional nucleic acids, with a particular focus on catalytic RNA (ribozymes) and DNA (deoxyribozymes).
+Her research is funded by the DFG and by an ERC consolidator grant.
+She was elected to the German National Academy of Sciences Leopoldina in 2022 and received the Gottfried Wilhem Leibniz Prize in 2023.